 Following its completion, the self-study report serves as a basis for evaluation by an on-site team of peer evaluators, who are administrators and faculty from other accredited colleges and universities.
 Typically lasting three days the on-site evaluation seeks to assess the institution in light of the self-study against the Standards for Accreditation.
 The team summarizes it conclusions in a written report which addresses not only the institution’s success in fulfilling its purposes but also speaks to ways that success can be enhanced.
 It is considered advisory to the Commission.

 Review and Action

-The Commission on Institutions of Higher Education is comprised of up to 24 persons elected by the member colleges and universities; at least one in seven Commissioners is a representative of the public interest, with the remainder being faculty and administrators from member institutions.
+The New England Commission of Higher Education (formerly the Commission of Higher Education of the New England Association of Schools and Colleges, Inc.) is comprised of up to 27 persons elected by the member colleges and universities; at least one in seven Commissioners is a representative of the public interest, with the remainder being faculty and administrators from member institutions.
 During its four meetings each year, the Commission reviews the self-study, the team report, and any response an institution may make to its report, from colleges or universities most recently evaluated.
 As a part of its review process, it also meets with the chief executive officer of the visited institution and the team chair.
 With this information, the Commission takes action on each institution’s accreditation status.
 In addition, the Commission specifies areas where an institution should endeavor to improve its effectiveness.